akarnokd/plan-b-terraform-mods/README.md

 ## Depot Priority

+:warning: Discontinued - Vanilla has now a similar feature. :warning:

 Set priorities on depots so containers will be force-transferred towards higher priority depots.

 Select a depot and see the small panel on the bottom-left of the screen.
 The up and down buttons can adjust the priority.
 You can have any priority number, only the relative numbers between depots in each other's reach matter.